Mespyr/sogolo/README.md

-# Fennec
+# Sogolo
-Fennec is a small programming language written in C++.
+Sogolo is a small programming language written in C++.